roy2100/roy2100.github.io/source/_posts/full_time_investor.md

 # Why?

 Most people think investing is the part-time job.They can do well with spare time.
 But is it true?
-According to data, more retail investors are losing money, only X percent of people continue to gain profit.So in my opinion, investing is a hard job, and if you want to continue to win the game, you should spend your most time in it.
+According to data, more retail investors are losing money, only 5 percent of people continue to gain profit.So in my opinion, investing is a hard job, and if you want to win the game in a large time frame, you should spend your most time in it.

 # What?